P4ELTE/P4Query/README.md

     <extension-point name="symbol-table" depends="syntax-tree"/>
 ```

 Note that `broker.xml` does not prescribe *who* will perform the analysis: it prescribes *what* information types must be inferred.
-It also prescribes the dependencies between information types, and unknowingly invokes various analyses using whatever `syntax-tree.xml` and `symbol-table.xml` someone put on the classpath.
+It also prescribes the dependencies between information types, and unknowingly invokes various analysers using whatever `syntax-tree.xml` and `symbol-table.xml` someone put on the classpath.

 The target that extends `symbol-table` have to reside in a file named `symbol-table.xml` and copied on the classpath.
 This is as easy as putting the file in the `src/main/resources` folder of the module performing the analysis (because in this case Maven will copy it on the classpath).